Hurry! 20% Off Ends SoonRegister Now

 • We're going to keep our Terraform code.
 DRY

-32. What is the purpose of state file locking?
+40. What is the use of state file locking?

-Terraform Core is a statically compiled binary written in the Go programming language.
-The produced binaries can be used as a starting point for Terraform users.
+Terraform Core is a compiled binary written in the Go language.

-The Terraform setup for launching a single EC2 instance on AWS is as follows:
+The Terraform setup for launching a single EC2 instance on AWS is given as follows:

 "AWS" as a provider